 The gaps in the front seven could largely be made up through some reasonable acquisitions in free agency and through the draft (the Packers are likely to have 12 picks this year).

 After Green Bay hires their next General Manager they will have to determine whether to keep Mike McCarthy.
 However, their biggest decision may end up being who the next Defensive Coordinator will be.
 That person will be tasked with improving the defense enough to give Aaron Rodgers a chance to win his second Super Bowl.
 A 4-3 defense may be quickest way to get the defense to that point, and bring another title to Titletown.Andrew Mertig is a a lifelong Packers fan and draft enthusiast.
 He has covered the NFL draft for radio and television stations in Green Bay.
-He is currently a writer for PackersTalk.com.
+He is currently a host of the Pack-A-Day podcast and a writer for PackersTalk.com.
 You can follow him on Twitter @andrewmertig